 BrightstarDB provides support for a restricted set of platforms through the Windows Portable Class library.
 The set of platforms has been restricted to ensure that all of the supported platforms support the complete set of BrightstarDB features, including the Data Object Layer and the Entity Framework as well as the RDF Client API.

-18.1 Supported Platforms
+4.12.1 Supported Platforms

-The BrightstarDB Portable Class Library supports PCL Profile 344.
-That includes the following platforms:
+The BrightstarDB Portable Class Library supports the following platforms:

 - .NET 4.5

 - Silverlight 5

-- Windows 8

-- Windows Phone 8.1

-- Windows Phone Silverlight 8
+- Windows Phone 8

-- Android

-- iOS

-- MonoTouch